 Four antiviral medications are available to treat flu.
 But there are no medications that specifically defeat the common cold.
 Antibiotics may be helpful only if there is a secondary bacterial infection.

 How are stomach flu and influenza different?

 "Stomach flu" is a popular term, but not a true medical diagnosis.
 It's not uncommon to mistake gastroenteritis, which is what stomach flu is, for the viral infection we commonly call the "flu."
 Gastroenteritis refers to inflammation of the gastrointestinal tract (stomach and intestines).
 Viruses are the most common cause of stomach flu.
-With gastroenteritis, you may have symptoms such as abdominal cramps, nausea, vomiting, and diarrhea.
+With gastroenteritis, you may have symptoms such as fever, abdominal cramps, nausea, vomiting, and diarrhea.

 For more about gastrointestinal flu, read WebMD's Stomach Flu or Influenza?